GUT-AI/gut-ai/components/README.rst

 List of component identifiers
 -----------------------------

-See [identifiers](identifiers/README.md) for the list of identifiers of all components.
+See `identifiers <identifiers/README.rst>`_ for the list of identifiers of all components.

 Meta Component
 --------------